liferay/liferay-docs/develop/tutorials/articles/120-customizing/10-dynamic-includes/04-bottom-jsp-dynamic-include.markdown

 # Bottom JSP Dynamic Includes [](id=bottom-jsp-dynamic-includes)

-The `bottom.jsp` dynamic includes let you load additional HTML or scripts in the bottom of the theme's body.
+The `bottom.jsp` dynamic includes load additional HTML or scripts in the bottom of the theme's body.
 The following keys are available:

 Load additional HTML or scripts in the bottom of the theme's body, before the existing ones: